Igor Nikitin (businessman)

-Igor Yuryevich Nikitin (October 2, 1965 – October 27, 2015) was the president of the TBN-Russia public television channel, Russian Broadcasting Network international media group, and chairman of the World Christian Council.
+Igor Yuryevich Nikitin (October 2, 1965 – October 27, 2015) was a Russian businessman who was the president of the TBN-Russia public television channel, Russian Broadcasting Network international media group, and chairman of the World Christian Council.

 Early life

-Born on October 2, 1965 in Aleshkino village, of Krasnoyarsk region, Nikitin attended high school No.342 and the Restoration School of Saint-Petersburg.
+Born on October 2, 1965, in Aleshkino village, of Krasnoyarsk region, Nikitin attended high school No.342 and the Restoration School of Saint-Petersburg.
 He later graduated from the Saint Petersburg State University of Culture and Arts as the Director of Mass Holidays.

 Professional career

 Beginning in 1990, Nikitin staged festivals, concerts, and cultural and spiritual events at major venues and stadiums in Russia, CIS countries, USA, India, Korea, and Western Europe, the largest of which were attended by thousands of people.
 In St. Petersburg alone, thirty-four major events were organized for the city at SKK, the largest venue in St. Petersburg.
 In 1992, Nikitin began organizing major charity events and humanitarian projects in cooperation with the City of St. Petersburg town council and the Duma deputy, Peter Schleich.

 From 1998 onward, Igor Nikitin assisted several charities including centers for drug rehabilitation and alcohol addiction.
 Nikitin also contributed to the work of re-socialization with inmates released from prison.
 He then became a member of the Board of Trustees of the Russian Federal Penitentiary Service (Main Directorate of the Federal Penitentiary Service) and played a role in the creation of programs to counter the spread of human trafficking.
 He spoke actively at OSCE sessions and the Helsinki Commission.

 Nikitin founded 'Resurrection' TV channel in 1998 for St. Petersburg with the help of the Institute of Telecommunications of Bonch Bruevich.
 He also began broadcasting programs on regional TV channels 22, 36 and 40, which became the basis for the later creation of the Russian Broadcasting Network media group in 2004.
 Later on, with partners, he acquired shares of other St. Petersburg and Russian TV channels.
 In 2001, he began a constant worldwide broadcast on the Express AM-2 satellite.

 From the years 2000 to 2003, he furthered his education and acquired a second higher education degree at the Russian Orthodox Christian Humanitarian Academy by receiving a diploma in Religious Studies.